TiraLabra/Joulu_2014-15/README.md

 that shares all unchanged data with the old one.
 Here's a diagram for that.

 ![alt text](https://dl.dropboxusercontent.com/u/56014373/updating%20vector.jpeg "adding to a persistent vector")

+### How to make it efficient

+This is all good in terms of persistency, but it's still not very efficient.
+Let's look at how we can improve efficiency.
+First of all lets increase the branching factor.
+Our current implementation only has two elements.
+That means the look up time for any element would be O(log n).
+If we increase the branching factor we are already better off as the tree will stay more shallow.
+The clojure implementation has a branching factor of 32.
+Hence a worst case look up time of O(log32 n).
+Another easy optimization is to keep the depth of the tree to minimum.

+The maximum depth for a tree with a branching factor of 32 in this setup is 6.
+This is derived from the fact that we use 32 bit integers to represent the indeces (5 bits for each level 2^5 = 32 and 32/5 = 6).
+However, we should make sure never to use more levels than necessary.